 - Walt Disney World® Resort Magic Your Way Ticket

-The adjacent driving range and practice putting green can also be used before you take to the course, or if you’re a beginner, arrange a professional 45-minute professional lesson (which are also available for juniors 5-17 years-old too).
-For refreshments, head to the excellent ‘Turf Club’ at the adjacent Disney’s Saratoga Springs Resort & Spa, or stop by one of the several cafes or vendors dotted around the course for a quick bite.
+The adjacent driving range and practice putting green can also be used before you take to the course.
+If you’re a beginner, consider arranging for a 45-minute professional lesson.
+For refreshments, head to the excellent ‘Turf Club’ at the adjacent Disney’s Saratoga Springs Resort & Spa or stop by one of the several cafés or vendors dotted around the course for a quick bite.

-One round on the 18-hole course, which has been given 4 out of 5 stars by Golf Digest, will cost around $130.
-Pricey, but that does include access to all of their facilities, including the clubhouse, changing rooms, restaurants and your own golf cart – which is a must for this particular course.
+One round on the 18-hole course will cost around $130.
+Pricey, but that does include access to all of the facilities, including the clubhouse, changing rooms, restaurants and your own golf cart – a must for this particular course.
 Those who prefer not to drive their own golf cart are recommended to visit the 9-hole ‘walking’ course by Disney at Oak Trail.

-Do note Disney’s strict golfing dress code (that is the same for the majority of golf courses in Orlando), which means polo shirts or turtlenecks for the guys (we suggest the former), and slacks or Bermuda-length shorts for both men and women.
-Groups are required to use golf bags for their clubs (which are available for free), although other equipment for hire, such as shoes, clubs and gloves does carry additional charges.
+Despite flying the Disney brand, the course still enforces a strict dress code, as do most Orlando courses.
+That means polo shirts or turtlenecks for the guys (we suggest the former), and slacks or Bermuda-length shorts for both men and women.
+Groups are required to use golf bags for their clubs (which are available for free), although other equipment for hire, such as shoes, clubs and gloves, carry additional charges.

 Disney's Lake Buena Vista Golf Course

 - Opening Hours: Daily from 8am to 8pm